NEW JERSEY STATE SOCIETY DAUGHTERS OF THE AMERICAN REVOLUTION

 DAR members support historic preservation efforts through awards, grants, and contests.

-Members participate in various projects to help preserve the cultural heritage of the United States, including preserving documents, buildings, and placing markers at locations of historic significance, most importantly our state house the Isaac Watson House.
+Members participate in various projects to help preserve the cultural heritage of the United States, including preserving documents, buildings, and placing markers at locations of historic significance; most importantly our state house the Isaac Watson House.
 Learn more about how DAR members support historic preservation.

 Picture